axelayala1988/ace/user-skel/repos/ace/demo/Readme.md

 - `helm` folder: contains the helm chart for the simplenodeservice
 - `jenkins` folder: contains the various Jenkinsfiles that contains the pipeline logic
 - `jmeter` folder: contains the test files
-- `keptn` folder: contains the keptn configuration like sli and slo definitions
+- `cloudautomation` folder: contains the quality gate configuration like sli and slo definitions
 - `mac` folder: contains the monaco configuration
 - `app.js`: simplenodeservice application code
 - `Dockerfile`: simplenodeservice Dockerfile definition for building the container image